ibm-cloud-docs/event-notifications/en-destination-pagerduty.md

 PagerDuty empowers users and organizations to prevent and resolve business-impacting incidents for exceptional customer experience.
 PagerDuty helps organizations with the insight to proactively manage events that may impact customers across their IT environment.
 {: shortdesc}

-When you select PagerDuty as service destination, any subscribed notification about an event can be sent as a message to PagerDuty channels.
+When you select PagerDuty as service destination, any subscribed notification about an event can be sent as an **alert** to PagerDuty channels.

+## Generate PagerDuty API key
+{: #en-pd-generate-api-key}

+Generate the PagerDuty API key as per the guidance [here](https://support.pagerduty.com/docs/api-access-keys){: external}.

 ## Generate PagerDuty routing key
 {: #en-pd-generate-routing-key}

 To integrate your PagerDuty service to {{site.data.keyword.en_short}} service destination, you need to generate a PagerDuty routing key.
 To generate a PagerDuty routing key, follow these steps: [Generate a new Integration Key](https://support.pagerduty.com/docs/services-and-integrations#generate-a-new-integration-key){: external}.

-## Generate API key
-{: #en-pd-generate-api-key}

-Generate the API key as per the guidance [here](https://support.pagerduty.com/docs/api-access-keys){: external}.

 ## Configuring a PagerDuty destination
 {: #en-pd-configure-destination}